microsoft/AdaptiveCards/source/nodejs/adaptivecards/README.md

 // whenever an action is clicked in the card adaptiveCard.onExecuteAction = function(action) { alert("Ow!"); }

-// Markdown is supported via a third-party library.
-By default, Markdown-It will be used if it is
-// loaded.
-To load Markdown-It, include this <script> tag in your HTML page:
-//
-//     <script type="text/javascript" src="https://unpkg.com/markdown-it/dist/markdown-it.js"></script>
-//
-// To provide your own Markdown processor and replace the default one, implement the onProcessMarkdown
-// event handler:
-//
-//     AdaptiveCards.onProcessMarkdown = function(text, result) {
-//        result.outputHtml = <your Markdown processing logic>;
-//        result.didProcess = true;
-//     }
-//
-// Do set result.didProcess to true, otherwise the library will consider the input text was not
-// processed and will therefore be treated as plain text.
-//
-// IMPORTANT NOTE: When you provide your own Markdown processing logic, you are responsible for
-// making sure the output HTML is safe.
-For example, you are responsible for removing <script>;
-// failure to do so will make your application susceptible to script injection attacks.
-Note that
-// most third-partyt Markdown libraries, such as Markdown-It, have HTML sanitation built-in.

 // Parse the card payload
 adaptiveCard.parse(card);